Where did you come from?

 - Picasso drawing

-A little more about “outside the box” worksheets: they’re weird and wacky but evidence-based
+A little more about “outside the box” worksheets: they’re evidence-based

 Studies show that brain exercises (cognitive rehabilitation) and creative arts therapy reduce risk of relapse.